 The Centre occupies a traditional 17th Century Lakeland farmhouse and outbuildings, once one of the largest and most important sheep farms in England.
 It is now managed as a Registered Charity, No. CC 529193.

-Our Wardens, Ellen and Walter Cloete, live on site and would like to meet you on arrival, to give an introduction and appraise you of any emergency procedures.
-They live in the separate building on the left (south).
+Our Warden Ellen Cloete, together with Assistant Walter (her husband), lives with a young family in the separate building on the left (south). and would like to meet you on arrival, to give an introduction and appraise you of any emergency procedures.

 To book accommodation, please see the Bookings page.